jpaoletti/java-presentation-manager-2/README.md

 This is the new version of the generic CRUD framework Java Presentation Manager.
 We reduced the unused functionalities and updated frameworks.

-THIS IS A WORK IN PROCESS PROJECT.
+THIS IS A WORK IN PROGRESS PROJECT.

 ## Frameworks and libraries

 * Spring 3
-* Struts 2
+* Spring 3 MVC
 * Hibernate 4 + JPA + DAO
 * Boostrap 3
 * jQuery 2